MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 I want you to mainly focus on the X/Y buttons.
-So heres what is actually a problem.
+So here's what is actually a problem.
 When you make something for VR opposed to other mediums you tend to need alot more interactions entirely dependent on the object you have held in your hand.
 The easiest example of such is a gun.
 First of all if you aren't directly holding a gun you wouldn't want to have control over a gun, but at the same time when you are holding it  You might have a trigger, but you could also have buttons like a safety or a magazine release.
 Unity's XR toolkit doesn't have a native way to give interactions to those Extra buttons IE X/Y built into it.
 So in a sense out of box theirs no way to make object dependent controls for these non Trigger based buttons

 <br clear="right" />